TwoAD7/nuclear_halos/README.md

  		`python -m nuclear_gamma_tracker.auto_4_lise.py -FLAG <isotope_start> <isotope_end> <wedge_start> <wedge_end> <FP_width> -v`

  			- '-FLAG'	    : Flag that tells the script if LISE++ is open or not.
 These have to be specified.
 You have two options:
  								`-f` : It is the first time you are opening LISE++ `-nf`: Not the first time you are opening LISE++
- 			- Isotope start: Which Magnesium isotope you want to start with
+ 			- Isotope start : Which Magnesium isotope you want to start with
 			- Isotope end   : Which Magnesium isotope you want to end with
 			- Wedge start   : The starting wedge thickness at the I2 plane
 			- Wedge end     : The terminating wedge thickness at the I2 plane
 			- FP width      : The slit width of the focal plane slits at (used to control momentum acceptance of beam)
 			- '-v'			: An optional argument that improves verbose output when command is run on terminal (as a double check)

 	- To view more information as to what the parser requires when calling `main_start.py` witht the command above, run the following from the top most directory:
 		- `python -m nuclear_gamma_tracker.main_start.py -h`